ai chatbotpricingai development

 Senior5+ yrs$120–$200+Agentic workflows, production reliability, evals

 Marketplace medians sit lower than the senior band.
 Upwork's median for chatbot developers lands around $45/hr, because the marketplace is full of platform-config gigs, not custom engineering.
-The moment you need real LLM work (retrieval pipelines, tool-calling, eval infrastructure), you're paying senior rates regardless of platform.
+The moment you need real LLM work (retrieval pipelines, tool-calling, eval infrastructure) — the kind of AI agent development where the bot takes actions, not just answers — you're paying senior rates regardless of platform.

 Geography moves the number more than anything else.
 A US- or Western-Europe-based senior developer runs $120–$200/hr; the same skill in parts of Eastern Europe, Latin America, or South Asia runs $40–$90/hr.
 The cheaper rate is real, but it shifts the risk to you: you're now the one managing scope, quality, and integration.